 “During a typical shopping trip, shoppers visit only a fraction of a store’s departments and categories, examine a small subset of the available products, and, in some cases, make selections in just a few seconds“, Identifying the Drivers of Shopper Attention, Engagement, and Purchase - Raymond R. Burke and Alex Leykin (source)

-Manufacturers, and retailers, want to present their offer as cleanly and orderly as possible — also during a Saturday afternoons.
+Manufacturers, and retailers, want to present their offer as cleanly and orderly as possible.
 Dreaming of that little extra glamour, buyers don't object to that.
 Always in a hurry, they want to navigate the assortments within seconds, pick up, manipulate, and scrutinize the products, find what they're looking for and be on their way as quickly as possible.
 Shoppers seeking experiential play with products are not always a clean and orderly impulse.
 This is the high-pressure school of makeup selling.

 Well-designed hands-on product displays, such makeup fixtures, play an important role to present and stock the merchandising in a self-service no-pressure environment.
 Clear, bold and direct — so that shoppers can immediately spot the brand, each manufacturer develops a proprietary layout to optimally showcase its range, and even to try them under the most favourable conditions.